rayalan/brave-tardis/lesson1.md

 Let's configure this Git repository.
 These settings will not affect any other repository.

-1. Run `git config user.name "{your first name} {your favorite animal"` For example, `git config user.name "Alan Wolf"` (Note that the double quotes do matter since there is a space in the line.)
+1. Run `git config user.name "{your first name} {your favorite animal}"` For example, `git config user.name "Alan Wolf"` (Note that the double quotes do matter since there is a space in the line.)
 2. Run `git config user.email {your first name}.{your favorite animal}@{place your animal lives}.com` For example, `git configure user.email alan.wolf@den.com`

 Exercise 2: View History